rust-lang/edition-guide/src/2018/transitioning/modules/macros.md

 ## More details

-This only works for `extern crate`; if you write a macro in the same crate, nothing changes from Rust 2015.
+This only works for macros defined in external crates.
+For macros defined locally, `#[macro_use] mod foo;` is still required, as it was in Rust 2015.